CESNET/Nemea-Modules/unirecfilter/README.md

 **In Array**

-It is possible to abbreviate (and optimize) filter when a field is match with a set values.
+It is possible to abbreviate (and optimize) filter when a field is to be matched with a set of values.
 For example, it is possible to rewrite this:

 `DST_PORT == 1 or DST_PORT == 234 or DST_PORT == 123 or DST_PORT == 80 or DST_PORT == 443`